-Young Penrose was at his lowest.
+Young Penrose had reached his bottom.
 He was trying to write a book, but it wasn’t going well.
 When he looked at the growing piles of notes he had amassed, he felt like crying, and he was crying now.
 The book was going to be called The Mythology of Keys.
 It was an attempt to reconstruct the underlying story common to all stories, to excavate the skeleton common to them all, to find the shared meaning that would make sense of all narratives from science to fantasy to homeopathy.

 Having run out of cry tissues, he left his desk and went for another of his long walks to clear his head.
 On this occasion Penrose happened to take a wrong turning in between his garret study and the off licence, and he entered a street he had never seen before.
 The buildings seemed preternaturally outsized against Penrose’s small frame.
 He pushed up his spectacles.